git-pixel22/pixelconvert/README.md

-# below conversions are supported currently
+# Supported conversions listed below
  - png -> jpeg (vice-versa)

 # How To Install